 Frozen Mediterranean vegetables come in many variations in the supermarket.
-You might find them to be called ‘Chargrilled Mediterranean Vegetables’, ‘Chargrilled Vegetables’, or ‘Mediterranean Style Vegetables’ for example.
-Often, suppliers use unhealthy fats to char them and a whole bunch of ingredients to “add flavour”.
-This usually includes sugar and glucose syrup.
+As an example, they’re sometimes called ‘Chargrilled Mediterranean Vegetables’, ‘Chargrilled Vegetables’ or ‘Mediterranean Style Vegetables’.
+Often, suppliers use unhealthy fats to char the veg and a whole bunch of other ingredients to “add flavor”.
+This usually includes some form of sugar like glucose syrup.

-So, if you’re trying to stick to a diet rich in real foods, it’s essential to read labels to avoid those highly processed ingredients.
-Stick with a product that is either 100% vegetables or alternatively, if the vegetables have been charred, that they have been cooked with olive oil.
+So, if you’re trying to stick to a diet rich in real foods, I recommend you read the food labels to avoid highly processed ingredients.
+Aim for a product that is 100% vegetables.
+And, if the vegetables are chargrilled using oil, a healthy fat like olive oil is ideal.

-I am also using frozen chopped garlic and frozen chopped chilli (chili) in this recipe.
+I am also using frozen chopped garlic and frozen chopped chili (chilli) in this recipe.
 These frozen ingredients don’t tend to have any added ingredients, so you should be ok there.
-But still, it’s best to check the label to ensure you are using 100% garlic and 100% chilli.
+But still, it’s best to check the label to ensure you are using 100% garlic and 100% chili.
 If not, you’d be better off using fresh produce.

 If you’re looking for more real food pasta recipes, I’ve got a few ideas for you to check out…